Home > Motors

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 It happens to the best of us sometimes.
-You accidentally leave your headlights on, your battery loses its charge, and you need to jumpstart your vehicle.
-Or you have a vehicle battery older than 4 years, and it’s not up to the task of holding a charge for too long.
+You accidentally leave your headlights on, your battery loses its charge, and you need to jumpstart your vehicle with jumper cables.
+Or you have a vehicle battery older than 4 years, and itโ€™s not up to the task of holding a charge.
+Or, you live in a really cold place and don’t drive your vehicle enough to recharge the battery.
+The variables all stack up.
+Either way, you should carry a good set of jumper cables to safely jumpstart your car.

-Jumper cables are a lifesaver when your car fails to start due to a weak or dead battery.
-These cables enable you to connect your vehicle’s battery to another power source, typically another vehicle’s battery, to give it an instant power boost.
+These cables enable you to connect your vehicle’s battery to another power source โ€” typically another vehicle’s battery โ€” to give it an instant power boost.
 By transferring electrical energy from the working battery to the dead one, jumper cables allow you to start your car and carry on with your journey without delay.

 The Best Jumper Cables of 2024